Omiwa-jinja Shrine 大神神社

 Omiwa-jinja Shrine is believed to be Japan's oldest existing Shinto shrine and a rare example of what a Shinto sacred site once looked like.

-5 minutes on foot from the JR Miwa Station.
+It's five minutes on foot from Miwa Station.

 The main gate, Mitsui Torii, sits at the foot of Mt.
 Miwa.
 Near the gate is a bronze rabbit.
 This is a reminder of the legend saying that Omono-nushi-no-okami once rescued the mythical white rabbit of Inaba.
 Stroking it is thought to bring you luck.

 The god of the shrine is believed to be no less than the god who created Japan, Omono-nushi-no-okami, who descended into the mountain itself.
 For this reason, the whole mountain is considered to be sacred, and no trees or plants can be cut down or disturbed.